etnt/bgp-experiment/README.md

 ## How to Run

+**Script Options:**

+  **--inspect:** Pause the script after namespaces and veth setup,
+                 before starting Zebra, allowing you to inspect the routing tables manually.
+Press Enter to continue.

+  **--clean:** Remove all created namespaces and cleanup runtime directories
+               without running the full setup.

 ```bash
 chmod +x setup-netns-bgp.sh
 ./setup-netns-bgp.sh
 ```

-After running the script, ns1 will learn the test route 10.200.200.0/24 via BGP.
+After running the script, ns1 will learn the test route 10.200.200.0/24 via BGP, and ns2 will learn the test route 10.100.100.0/24.

 You can inspect the route table inside the namespace: